Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Generalities

 Suppose that $a$ is prime to $p$.
-Then, there exists $l \geq 0$ such that $F$ appears as a reduced irreducible component of the scheme-theoretic base locus of $|lK_X|$.
+Then, there exists $l \geq 0$ such that $F$ appears as a reduced irreducible component of the scheme-theoretic base locus of $|l(K_X - f^*K_C)|$.
 Since $\Aut_X^0$ acts naturally on this base locus and preserves its connected components, we obtain $\Aut_{(F,X)}^0 = \Aut_X^0$.
 Hence, $p \mid a$.
-Moreover, if $a \neq 0$, then $aF$ is an irreducible component of the scheme-theoretic fixed locus of $|K_X|$, so that $a > n$.
-Since $a$ is bounded above by the multiplicity of $F$, we deduce that $a = 0$ if $F$ is movable.
+Moreover, if $a \neq 0$, then $aF$ is an irreducible component of the scheme-theoretic fixed locus of $|K_X - f^*K_C|$, so that $a > n$.
+Since $a$ is bounded above by the multiplicity of $F$, we deduce that $a = 0$ if $F$ is $\Aut_X^0$-movable.

-Since $(-2)$-curves are infinitesimally rigid in $X$, Corollary \ref{criteria} (a) shows that $F$ is integral.
+Since $(-2)$-curves are infinitesimally rigid in $X$, Proposition \ref{criteria} (a) shows that $F$ is integral.
 Next, if $F$ is of type ${\rm I}_1$, then $\Def_{F}$ is prorepresentable and thus so is $\Def_{F/X}'$ by Lemma \ref{prorep}.
-Then, Corollary \ref{criteria} (c) shows that $mF$ is not $1$-movable.
-If $F$ is of type ${\rm II}$, then $mF$ is not $1$-movable by vector fields by Remark \ref{criteriaremark}.
-Moreover, if $p \neq 2,3$, then $\Def_{F}$ admits a good hull (see Remark \ref{cuspexample}), so that $F$ is not $1$-movable by Lemma \ref{prorep} and Corollary \ref{criteria} (c).
+Then, Proposition \ref{criteria} (c) shows that $mF$ is not $\Aut_X^0$-$1$-movable.
+If $F$ is of type ${\rm II}$, then $mF$ is not $\Aut_X^0$-$1$-movable by vector fields by Remark \ref{criteriaremark}.
+Moreover, if $p \neq 2,3$, then $\Def_{F}$ admits a TR-hull (see Remark \ref{cuspexample}), so that $F$ is not $\Aut_X^0$-$1$-movable by Lemma \ref{prorep} and Proposition \ref{criteria} (c).

-\begin{Remark} In Example \ref{movableexample}, we will give examples of elliptic surfaces over an affine curve with a movable fiber of type ${\rm II}$ in characteristic $2$ and $3$. \end{Remark}
+\begin{Remark} In Example \ref{movableexample}, we will give examples of elliptic surfaces over an affine curve with an $\Aut_X^0$-movable fiber of type ${\rm II}$ in characteristic $2$ and $3$. \end{Remark}